tahamir79/tahamir79.github.io/README.md

 *Sep 2021 – May 2022*
  - Designed data pipelines to display real time KPI's on dashboards that reduced operational costs by 1/3 (Campus Planning and Facility Management Office)
- - Revolutionized the screening process for University Owned artwork by revamping the [geolocation](https://map.uoregon.edu/) system in collboration with the GIS office.
+ - Digitized the screening process for University Owned artwork by reinventing the [geolocation](https://map.uoregon.edu/) system in collboration with the GIS office.
 (Safety and Risk Management Office)

 ## Data Services Division - University of Oregon Libraries